 "All the Father gives to me," indicates that the Father is very much involved in guiding the lost to the Savior.

-I has been accurately said that, "Believers are God's gift to Jesus, and Jesus is God's gift to the Believers."
+It has been accurately stated that "Believers are God's gift to Jesus, and Jesus is God's gift to the Believers."

 "Whoever comes to me I will never cast out:" Jesus never rejects anyone, He will accept anyone who comes to Him.